 - No camera mount

 We had a great experience trying these masks out.
-If you are new to snorkeling, or even if you are a seasoned pro, you will enjoy snorkeling with any of these full face masks.
+If you are new to snorkelling, or even if you are a seasoned pro, you will enjoy snorkelling with any of these full face masks.